aws-samples/aws-modernization-with-baffle/content/3_ModuleThree/dynamic_rbac_setup.md

 10. To the right of the KEK name is a drop down to select the corresponding DEK.
 For this example, click “baffle-dek-641”
 11. In the bottom right, click **Next** to go to the Access Control page
 12. Do not select anything on this page because access controls will be set-up later in the dynamic data masking part of this lab.
 Rather, in the bottom right, click **Create.** This data protection policy will be created.
-13. Repeat steps b through l exactly with the three exceptions.
-In step c, the _Policy Name_ is “ssn-fpe-decimal”.
-In step d, under _Select Data source_ check the little box next to “ssn”, and in step g, under _FPE Format_ drop down, select **fpe-decimal**.
+13. Repeat these steps with the three exceptions  the _Policy Name_ is “ssn-fpe-decimal”, under _Select Data source_ check the little box next to “ssn”, under _FPE Format_ drop down, select **fpe-decimal**.
 This encrypts only numbers from the plain text and ignores dashes and spaces.
 14. At this point, “ccn-fpe-cc” and “ssn-fpe-decimal” data protection policies should be defined:

 **Deploy the Data Protection Policies to Shield**